Australia, China officials to meet as WTO barley dispute ruling looms | Headlines

 China was the top destination for Australia's malting barley - taking half of annual barley exports worth A$1.5 billion to A$2 billion ($1.0 billion to $1.3 billion)- before the tariffs were imposed, although exporters were able to diversify and find new markets in Saudi Arabia, Thailand and Vietnam, agriculture department data showed.
 Diplomatic tensions have eased since a Labor government was elected in May 2022.

-Assistant trade minister Tim Ayres met his Chinese counterpart Wang Shouwen in China on Wednesday at the Boao Forum for Asia.
-Ayres told Australian media afterwards that although Australian coal had started to arrive in China's ports, progress was still needed on seafood, wine and barley. ($1 = 1.4890 Australian dollars)
+Ayres met his Chinese counterpart Wang Shouwen in China on Wednesday at the Boao Forum for Asia and later told Australian media that Australian coal had started to arrive in China's ports, but progress was still needed on seafood, wine and barley. ($1 = 1.4890 Australian dollars)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)